Magazine Subscriptions for Gifts or a Doctor’s Waiting Room

 - People Magazine

-These general interest magazines provide entertainment for a wide audience.
+These general interest magazines provide entertainment for a broad audience.
 You might also consider:

 - Time Magazine